Luis Héctor Villalba

-Luis Héctor Villalba ([lwis ˈeɣtoɾ βiˈʝalβa]; born 11 October 1934) is an Argentine prelate of the Roman Catholic Church.
-He is the Archbishop Emeritus of Tucumán, where he was previously Archbishop from 1999 to 2011.
+Luis Héctor Villalba ([lwis ˈeɣtoɾ βiˈʝalβa]; born 11 October 1934) is an Argentine prelate of the Roman Catholic Church who was the Archbishop of Tucumán from 1999 to 2011.
+He was an auxiliary bishop of Buenos Aires from 1984 to 1991 and bishop of San Martin from 1991 to 1999.

 Education

-Completed his primary and secondary education in Buenos Aires.
+Luis Héctor Villalba was born on 11 October 1934.
+He completed his primary and secondary education in Buenos Aires.
 He entered the Metropolitan Seminary of Buenos Aires (Villa Devoto) in 1952 after earning the title of mercantile peritus in state schools.
 In 1961, he obtained licentiates in theology and ecclesiastical history at the Pontifical Gregorian University, Rome.

 Episcopate

 He was ordained a priest on 24 September 1960.

 In 1961 he obtained a licentiate in theology and Church history from the Pontifical Gregorian University.

 In 1967 he was appointed as prefect of the major seminary and professor in the Faculty of Theology at the Catholic University of Buenos Aires.
 In 1968 he became the first director of the San José vocational institute, where candidates to the priesthood of the archdiocese prepared for courses in philosophy and theology.
 From 1969 to 1971 he served as dean of the faculty of theology, and in 1972 he was appointed as parish priest of Santa Rosa da Lima in Buenos Aires.

 On 20 October 1984 he was assigned the titular see of Ofena and appointed as auxiliary of Buenos Aires.

 On 16 July 1991 he was transferred to the diocese of San Martin.

 He served as metropolitan archbishop of Tucumán from 8 July 1999 to 10 June 2011.
 He was the first deputy president of the Episcopal Conference of Argentina for two consecutive mandates (2005–2008 and 2008–2011), under the presidency of the then-archbishop of Buenos Aires, Cardinal Jorge Mario Bergoglio.
 Previously he had been president of the Episcopal Commission for Catechesis and a member of the Commission for the Lay Apostolate.